My Perfect Husband's Betrayal

 Declan immediately supported the idea, though he regretfully explained he couldn't join us—too many surgeries scheduled at the hospital.
 Thinking Beckett simply missed his grandparents, I agreed without hesitation and flew with him to Thorne City, where we spent two full months.

-The moment we reached our door, our neighbor Lillian hurried over from her front yard.
+We'd barely reached the door when our neighbor Lillian hurried over from her front yard, smile loaded with meaning.

-My hand trembled as I pushed open the door, my heartbeat drowning out everything else.
+My hand was trembling as I pushed open the door.

 I never imagined Declan would betray me.

-By the time he pulled me out, I'd swallowed mouthfuls of water and was barely conscious.
+By the time he dragged me out, I'd swallowed mouthfuls of water and was barely conscious.
 He gave me mouth-to-mouth.
-When I came to, his anxious, tender eyes were the first thing I saw.
+When I came to, his eyes were the first thing I saw—anxious, and tender.

 I thought that was happiness.

-But looking back now, the signs were always there.
-Six months ago, a white dress shirt I'd never seen appeared in his closet.
-When I asked, he said he bought it on a business trip.
-A month ago, he claimed he had to work late and came home after midnight.
-When I helped him remove his jacket, I saw deep scratches on his lower back.
-I asked what happened.
-He said he bumped into something while moving equipment.
+But looking back, the signs were always there.
+Six months ago, a white dress shirt I'd never seen appeared in his closet—bought on a business trip, he said.
+A month ago, he came home after midnight, and when I helped him off with his jacket, I saw deep scratches across his lower back.
+Bumped into something moving equipment.

 I believed every word.

-I slipped into the kitchen, covering my mouth to muffle my sobs.
-The love everyone envied was nothing but a lie.
-All those youthful promises, those tender vows—they came with expiration dates.
+I slipped into the kitchen and covered my mouth against the sound rising in my throat.
+The love everyone envied was a performance.
+Those tender vows—they came with expiration dates.

 A message from my former boss, Thea Beaumont.